Ranked choice voting in Maine a go for presidential election

 The ranked choice voting system, approved by Maine voters in 2016, has become a partisan issue in the state, where Republican U.S. Rep. Bruce Poliquin was ousted in 2018 despite collecting the most first-place votes.

 Supporters say the ranked choice voting system eliminates the impact of so-called “spoiler candidates” and produces a majority winner.
-Critics say it’s unnecessarily complicated.
-They have also argued that it disenfranchises voters who don’t understand it.
+Critics say it’s unnecessarily complicated and disenfranchises voters who don’t understand it.

 The constitutionality of the voting system has been twice upheld by a federal judge in Maine.
 However, ranked voting is not used in the governor’s race or legislative contests because it runs afoul of the Maine Constitution.